simonsobs/pspy/INSTALL_MACOS.rst

     sudo port select --set gcc mp-gcc9
     sudo port install automake autoconf libtool

-check that your ``gcc`` is now the macport one.
+you can check that your ``gcc`` is now the macport one.

 .. code:: shell

     which gcc

-it should print /opt/local/bin/gcc, if not close your terminal and open a new one.
+it should print /opt/local/bin/gcc, if it doesn't, close your terminal, open a new one and try again.

 Now the difficult part is done, and the rest is installing python software, a complete installation goes as follow (you can skip the part you have already done)